hibernate/hibernate-reactive/README.md

 ## Limitations

-At this time, Hibernate RX does not support the following functionality:
+At this time, Hibernate RX does _not_ support the following functionality:

 - transactions
+- pessimistic locking via `LockMode`
 - collections, except for `@ManyToOne` associations
 - transparent lazy loading: lazy fetching may be requested explicitly using `session.fetch(entity.association)`, which returns a `CompletionStage`
 - JPA's `@NamedEntityGraph`s: use `@FetchProfile` instead
 - criteria queries
-- only `@SequenceGenerator` is supported for id generation: autoincrement columns are not supported
+- only `@SequenceGenerator` and `@TableGenerator` are supported for id
+  generation: autoincrement columns are not supported, nor are any other built-in or custom id generation strategies

 Currently only PostgreSQL is supported.
 Support for MySQL is coming soon!